Mixed Diffusion for 3D Indoor Scene Synthesis: 3D Scene Synthesis via Mixed Diffusion

 \myParagraph{Feature encoder} We encode the object features by passing geometric attributes through an MLP and combine them with trainable semantic embeddings.
 For each scene, we sample 256 points from a floor plan image along the boundary and compute outward normal vectors.
 We use the PointNet~\cite{Qi17cvpr-pointnet} floor plan feature extractor from LEGO-Net~\cite{Wei23cvpr-LEGONet} as it is more lightweight and better captures floor boundary than image-based feature extractors.
-The floor plan feature is then concatenated with the learned position embedding, which is commonly used in transformer architectures, to form the conditioning vector.
+The floor plan feature is then sent to the transformer backbone as a conditioning vector.{The floor plan feature is then concatenated with the learned position embedding, which is commonly used in transformer architectures, to form the conditioning vector.}

 \myParagraph{Transformer decoder} The backbone of our denoising network is a time-variant transformer decoder adapted from VQ-Diffusion~\cite{Gu22cvpr-VQ-Diffusion}.
-We show in experimentally that the multi-head attention mechanism in the transformer decoder better captures boundary constraints than the conditional 1-D U-Net~\cite{Ronneberger15miccai-U-Net} architecture proposed in DiffuScene~\cite{Tang24cvpr-DiffuScene}.
-We show our denoising network in Fig.~\ref{fig:architecture}.
 Within each transformer block, the time step is injected through the Adaptive Layer Normalization (AdaLN)~\cite{Ba2016arxiv-layerNorm} operator.
 The conditioning inputs are sent through a multi-head cross-attention layer.
+Via this transformer decoder, the discrete semantic and continuous geometric features are jointly processed through attention to predict the next diffusion update.{}

-\myParagraph{Feature extractor} We feed the output of the transformer decoder to two MLPs to generate categorical distribution for the semantic labels and Gaussian means for the geometric features.
+\myParagraph{Feature extractor} Finally, we feed the output of the transformer decoder to two MLPs to predict a categorical distribution for the semantic labels and Gaussian means for the geometric features respectively.